AdamKyle/flare/resources/info/rules/section-1.md

 Any attempt to circumvent changing your name including scripts, third party tools or hacks will get your account banned for ever.

-Once this popup shows up, even if you logout and back in or refresh the page, this popup will stay.
+Once this popup shows up, even if you log out and back in or refresh the page, this popup will stay.

 ## Chat Throttling

-A player may only send 25 messages every 2 minutes.
-Failure to heed this and the system will auto silence you for 5 minutes.
+A player may only send 25 messages every 1 minutes.
+Failure to heed this, and the system will auto silence you for 5 minutes.
 If you are not logged in when you can speak again, and have the email settings enabled, you will be emailed when you can speak again.

 ## Core Rules